sapcc/openstack-rate-limit-middleware/docs/install.md

 ### Pipeline

-The rate limit middleware must be added after the [openstack-watcher-middleware](https://github.com/sapcc/openstack-watcher-middleware):
+This middleware relies on the request classification provided by the [openstack-watcher-middleware](https://github.com/sapcc/openstack-watcher-middleware) and must be added after it:
 ```
 pipeline = .. sapcc-watcher sapcc-rate-limit ..
 ```